-Efforts Underway To Make City Clean & Green - UrduPoint
+Efforts Underway To Make City clean & Green - UrduPoint

-The communication teams installed awareness camps in Millat Colony and Banni chowk to disseminate the significance and importance of cleanliness and educate the general public about the precautionary measures for dengue to get rid of the disease.
+The communication teams of RWMC and Albaryak are installing awareness camps on daily basis to disseminate the significance and importance of cleanliness and to educate the general public about the precautionary measures for dengue to get rid of it.

 People belonging to different walks of life visited the camp where the communications teams briefed the general public Waste must be carried to and disposed of in the waste containers instead of being thrown in open plots, drains and nullahs as waste-chocked drains and nullahs are an ideal place for dengue larvae breeding, the teams said.